justcatthefish/ctf-writeups/2020-05-31-Pwn2win/web-watcher/README.md

 const regex = /<meta[^>]+>/gi
 ```

 With these two observations we stopped looking at the `js` and `meta` properties and focused on other resources.
-After some time we discovered the package with a very interesting RegExp.
+After some time we discovered the *AppDynamics* package with a very interesting RegExp.

 ```json